roniemartinez/dude/README.md

 - Async support - write async handlers.
 - BeautifulSoup4 - option to use BeautifulSoup4 instead of Playwright.

+## Documentation

+Read the complete documentation at [https://roniemartinez.github.io/dude/](https://roniemartinez.github.io/dude/).
+All the advanced and useful features are documented there.

 ## Support

 This project is at a very early stage.
 This dude needs some love! ❤️